 Webinars can also be a great tool for B2B lead generation, as long as they offer real value to your audience.

-Then, qualify leads from the webinar sign-up page, asking the right questions to gauge interest in your solution and place viewers in the right strategies afterward.
+Then, qualify leads from the webinar sign-up page, asking the right questions to gauge your solution’s interest and placing viewers in the right strategies afterward.

 Host a niche podcast that is relevant to your business clients

 Podcasts are another form of content creation on the rise.
-With the number of podcasts growing to almost a million, and with millions of episodes available, it’s undoubtedly a great way of keeping users informed and educated.
+With the number of podcasts growing to almost a million subscribers and millions of episodes available, it’s undoubtedly a great way of keeping users informed and educated.

-Since podcasts tend to be more intimate than articles or landing pages, you need to ensure your podcast engages your users at that level.
+Since podcasts tend to be more intimate than articles or landing pages, you must ensure your podcast engages your users at that level.
 Use your company’s values and mission as a guide to infusing your podcast with personality.
 If you don’t have the capacities or knowledge to run it yourself, you can also consider hiring a podcast agency.

 If you keep the content engaging and relevant, you’ll quickly find an audience that will happily listen to your podcast while they’re commuting or doing chores.